 A Paper Town or Phantom Settlement is a community that appears on maps but does not legally exist.

-Next, the name was changed to Athens (named for the locally mined limestone called 'Athens stone') but was quickly abandoned because another Illinois town already claimed that name.
+Next, the name was changed to Athens (for the locally mined limestone called 'Athens stone') but was quickly abandoned because another Illinois town had already claimed that name.

 A post office was established in 1840 as Keepatau (note spelling).